mantidproject/documents/Design/Instrument-2.0/milestone1.md

 * The concept of units has been discussed, McVine handles this.
 How this could be done in Mantid should be investigated.
 Maybe Boost::Unit would be suitable.
 * Separation of display information from the geometry information should definitely be looked at seriously.
 Example being a non-linear (parabolic etc) guide.
 Specifing its neutronic `length` may be sufficient for the data analysis, but we want something to look representative and good via the displays (Instrument View)
 * We do not want to loose the  `LocalGeometer` (as known by McVine) or relative component aspects used in Mantid.
 This flexibility has been shown to work well, performance is an issue we'll have to get around.
+* No system seems to have broached the affine transformation as a function of both _logs_ and _position of other components_  = requried.
+We shall refer to this feature as __Geometry and Log Algebra__